-Recipe leads in the development of new restaurants for each of its brands by, among other things: (i) identifying suitable franchisee candidates based on experience, commitment and financial capacity; (ii) identifying, securing and managing the acquisition of targeted sites for franchised and corporate restaurants; (iii) negotiating competitive lease terms on behalf of franchisees that are better than the franchisee can obtain independently, by taking advantage of Recipe's scale and by virtue of Recipe being on the headlease; and (iv) overseeing design, construction and renovation of corporate restaurants and setting standards of design, development, construction and renovation for franchised locations.
+Recipe leads in the development of new restaurants for each of its brands by, among other things: (i) identifying suitable franchisee candidates based on experience, commitment and financial capacity; (ii) identifying, securing and managing the acquisition of targeted sites for franchised and corporate restaurants; (iii) negotiating competitive lease terms on behalf of franchisees that are better than the franchisee can obtain independently, by taking advantage of Recipe's scale; and (iv) overseeing design, construction and renovation of corporate restaurants and setting standards of design, development, construction and renovation for franchised locations.
 Recipe has strong relationships with the major landlords and real estate developers across Canada and has access to key real estate demographic analytics to ensure that new restaurants are placed in the right locations.
 Recipe has a franchise sales team consisting of 6 people who are responsible for marketing Recipe's brands to potential franchisees.